adrybakov/wulfric/docs/source/user-guide/module/lattice.rst

 .. hint::

-    Not all properties of the lattice are listed here (for examples the once for the conventional cell are not even mentioned).
+    Not all properties of the lattice are listed here (for examples the one of the conventional cell are not even mentioned).
 See :ref:`api_lattice` for the full list of properties.

 K points
 ========